microsoft/Freeflow/README.md

 "FFR_ID=10" is the ID of the contaienr in FreeFlow.
 Each container on the same host should have a unique FFR_ID.
 We are removing FFR_ID in next version.

-Downloading and install the same version of RDMA libraries and drivers as the host machine.
-Currently, Freeflow is developed and tested with "MLNX_OFED_LINUX-4.0-2.0.0.1-ubuntu14.04-x86_64.tgz" You can download it from http://www.mellanox.com/page/products_dyn?product_family=26.
-Then, checkout the code of libraries/ and libmempool/ Build and install the libraries to /usr/lib/ (which is default).
+Download and install the same version of RDMA libraries and drivers as Step 1.
+Then build the the code of libraries/ and libmempool/ and install to /usr/lib/ (which is default).

-Step 4: Repeat Step 2 to start customer containers in more hosts.
+Step 4: Repeat Step 3 to start customer containers in more hosts.
 You can capture a Docker image of node1 for avoiding repeating the installations and building.

 Attention: the released implementation hard-codes the host IPs and virtual IP to host IP mapping in https://github.com/Microsoft/Freeflow/blob/master/ffrouter/ffrouter.cpp#L215 and https://github.com/Microsoft/Freeflow/blob/master/ffrouter/ffrouter.h#L76.
 For quick tests, you can edit it according to your environment.
 Ideally, the router should read it from container overlay controller/zookeeper/etcd.